 Kookynie Meat Packers has already swung into action and come up with the perfect new product offering: mini kangaroo kebabs or ‘joey’ snacklets.
 Branded KKK for Kookynie Kangaroo Kebabs, national distribution will roll out of town once the road grading is finished.

 Kangaroo meat is very lean, as all that jumping around keeps fat content low, and tastes a little gamey – in two words, delicious & healthy!
-KC home science writer’s favourite roo recipe is simply to pan grill a fillet with bush spices until pink inside and served with taties, pumpkin & green beans.
-Washed down with a drop of pinot, naturellement: bliss!
+My favourite roo recipe is simply to pan grill a fillet with bush spices until pink inside and served with taties, pumpkin & green beans.
+Washed down with a drop of pinot, naturellement.
+Bliss!

 Coles et al have been selling kangaroo meat for a few years, and price hovers around $15 per kg of fillet, comparing very favourably with other high quality meats.
 Availability is okay, except when shelves empty due to the small quantity offered, so the old supply & demand equation is not always balanced.

 The demand side is our patriotic duty.
 What could be more Australian than respectfully eating our national symbol?
-Imagine if the French had beaten Captain Cook in planting a flag here, we’d have happily eaten kangaroo ever since we arrived.
-The land would’ve been happier too with farms of soft footed jumpers instead of hard-hooved beasts.
+If the French had beaten Captain Cook in planting a flag here, we’d have happily eaten kangaroo ever since we arrived.
+The land would’ve suffered less with farms of soft footed creatures instead of hard-hooved beasts.
 Environmental conscience jumps (yeah!) ahead with kangaroo consumption.